prevention of ankle injuries fitmaking

-The lateral ankle joint consists of the anterior talofibular ligament (ATFL), the posterior talofibular ligament (PTFL) and the calcaneofibular ligament (CFL).
+The lateral ankle joint consists of the anterior talofibular ligament (ATFL), the posterior talofibular ligament (PTFL), and the calcaneofibular ligament (CFL).

-Parts of the lateral ankle joint:
+Portions of the lateral ankle:

-• Anterior talofibular ligament (ATFL)
+• Anterior Talofibular Ligament (ATFL)

 • Posterior talofibular ligament (PTFL)